 Single-leg exercises are hard to perform exceptionally well.
 Not only are you tasked with properly stimulating the musculature of your working leg, but you have to balance yourself the entire time.

-This makes the movement ripe with opportunity for screw-ups; make sure you’re staying away from the following mishaps.
+This makes the movement ripe with opportunities for screw-ups; make sure you’re staying away from the following mishaps.
 Here are the best Bulgarian split squat form pro tips.

 Losing Your Balance